 What is the EVP Position Sensor all about?

-Vehicle manufacturers have been improving methods of controlling vehicle emissions in their fossil-fuel burning engines since the introduction of the exhaust gas recirculation (EGR) system in 1966.
-The EGR system brings exhaust gases containing unburned fuel back into the intake manifold where it goes through the combustion process again to cleanly burn the exhaust gases.
-As the EGR systems advanced, they went from using a vacuum system that controls the flow to an electric valve that opens, closes, and regulates the flow of exhaust gases.
+Vehicle manufacturers have been improving methods of controlling vehicle emissions in their fossil-fuel-burning engines since the introduction of the exhaust gas recirculation (EGR) system in 1966.
+The EGR system brings exhaust gases containing unburned fuel back into the intake manifold, where it goes through the combustion process again to burn the exhaust gases cleanly.
+As the EGR systems advanced, they used a vacuum system that controls the flow to an electric valve that opens, closes, and regulates the flow of exhaust gases.

-The EGR system employs a valve position (EVP) sensor to detect the position of the gate allowing gases into the intake manifold.
-This EVP position sensor relays information back to the engine control module, which adjusts the amount of EGR valve flow to run most efficiently.
-The communication is performed several times per second and the EVP position sensor never ceases to operate while the engine is running.
+The EGR system employs a valve position (EVP) sensor to detect the position of the gate, allowing gases into the intake manifold.
+This EVP position sensor relays information back to the engine control module, which adjusts the EGR valve flow to run most efficiently.
+The communication is performed several times per second, and the EVP position sensor never ceases to operate while the engine is running.